metaminded/tabulatr2/README.md

 And this limit is hard-coded IIRC.
 So – If you run into this limitation – please consider using another server.
 (Thanks to [stepheneb](https://github.com/stepheneb) for calling my attention back to this.)

-## Other, new bugs

-There are roughly another 997 bugs in Tabulatr2, although we do some testing.
-If you hunt them, please file an issue.

 ## Contributing